 - Finding out when your registration window opens.

 - Taking care of any potential registration holds.
 Administrative holds must be released prior to registration.
-Log-on to the Web Registration site, click on the "Registration" Tab, and click "Check Holds" on the left side menu.
+Log-on to eServices, click on the "Registration" Tab, and click "Check Holds" on the left side menu.

-- Reviewing your updated degree worksheet, DARS and other advising handouts to assist you in course selection.
-Cohort students should refer to required course sequencing for registration decisions.
+- Review your updated degree worksheet, DARS and other advising handouts to assist you in course selection.

-- Become familiar with the wait list and SLC petition process for registration options when courses are full.
-Be sure to check your Metropolitan State e-mail account for wait list offers if applicable.
-View Wait list and Petition FAQs.
+- Become familiar with the waitlist and SLC petition process for registration options when courses are full.
+Be sure to check your Metropolitan State e-mail account daily for waitlist offers if applicable.

 Secure Tuition Payment